Takeshige Hamada: Murders

-According to Hamada, the incentive for the murders arose after his wife lent 7 million yen to his 42-year-old associate from the shoplifting group, which worsened even further.
+According to Hamada, the incentive for the murders arose after his wife lent 7 million yen to his 42-year-old associate from the shoplifting group.
 As a result, he turned towards life insurance policies to gather money quickly.

 On March 25, 1978, Hamada and his 50-year-old wife went to the latter's house in Shime, where she was living with a 28-year-old female relative.
 The pair, they plied her with what's described as either alcohol or a sleeping pill depending on the source, then dragged the woman to the bathtub, where they held her head underwater until she drowned.
 The autopsy report erroneously determined the cause of death as heart failure, and the Hamadas became the beneficiaries of her life insurance policies, all of which amounted to 1.5 million yen.

 Approximately three months later, on July 1, Hamada's wife was tasked with watching over her 16-year-old son-in-law, a high school student, who was left with them as her brother was suffering from an illness.
 At her suggestion, Hamada made the teenager inhale paint thinner, and while he was unconscious, he took him to an agricultural waterway in Umi, about 4 kilometers away from the house, where he held him underwater until he drowned.
 The pair later claimed that the boy had died from an accidental fall owing to paint thinner poisoning, and were awarded 10 million yen from an insurance policy they had taken out on the victim.